How old do I have to be to volunteer?

 Do I need to complete the Immunization/Health Assessment Form?

 Yes.
-Please return this, along with any immunization records you have, with your application prior to the deadline.
+Please return this, along with any immunization records you have during the onboarding process, prior to the deadline.
 This will allow our Employee Health nurses the opportunity to review your records and determine what, if any, blood draws (titers) or vaccinations you need to meet our medical requirements.
 There is no need to visit your medical provider to receive these vaccinations – we will provide any blood draw or vaccination that is required at no cost to you.
 If you are unable to provide documentation of previous vaccinations, we can easily perform a blood draw to determine proof of immunization.
-Annual flu vaccination is required for all volunteers.
+Annual flu vaccination and COVID-19 vaccine is required for all volunteers.

 What is the QuantiFERON-TB Gold Plus Blood Test baseline testing process?

 New volunteers are required to complete individual risk assessment and symptom evaluation forms or TB screening.
-Baseline TB testing is an IGRA-QuantiFERON-TB Gold Plus blood draw test administered by an SCCA clinician at our lab during your orientation session.
+Baseline TB testing is an IGRA-QuantiFERON-TB Gold Plus blood draw test administered by a Fred Hutch clinician at our lab during your orientation session.

 Will I be guaranteed placement in my first role choice?

-Prior to each orientation, we assess the needs of all of our volunteer roles.
+Prior to each orientation, we assess the needs of all of our volunteer roles, and only recruit for open positions.
 If it is determined that there aren't any openings in the role that you are most interested in, we invite you to volunteer in another role until availability in your first choice opens up.
 In the event that there are more prospective volunteers in a particular role than there is space, we base placement in that role according to the date the volunteer's completed application was received.
 We do keep a wait list for many of our most popular roles.

-Once you have attended the two orientation sessions and all of your paperwork has been submitted, you will be scheduled to meet with your role's supervisor for an interview.
-Upon completion of all medical compliance requirements, you will then be scheduled for your role-specific training and volunteering.
+Once you have completed the online orientation modules and all of your paperwork has been submitted, you will be scheduled to meet (this may be over Zoom) with your role’s supervisor for a meeting.
+Upon completion of all medical compliance requirements, you will then be schedule for your role-specific training and volunteering.

 Can I continue volunteering beyond my three-month commitment?